hCG Tumor Marker

 Quantitative human chorionic gonadotropin (hCG) testing, often called beta hCG (βhCG), measures the amount of hCG present in the blood.
-It may be used to help diagnose gestational trophoblastic disease (GTD) or, with other tests such as AFP and lactase dehydrogenase, to help diagnose germ cell tumors.
+It may be used to help diagnose gestational trophoblastic disease (GTD) or, with other tests such as AFP and lactate dehydrogenase, to help diagnose germ cell tumors.

 Since hCG is not normally present in men or non-pregnant women, it is useful as a tumor marker.
-If a tumor or cancer is producing hCG, then the hCG test can be used to help detect and monitor tumor activity.
+If the tumor or cancer is producing hCG, then the hCG test can be used to help detect and monitor tumor activity.

 When is it ordered?